Peace upon ye and all your kin. ☘️

 Kung Fu Style

 Mate, we can't just imagine a being and adopt a bloody fiction as a working kung fu style.
-There's no unicorn style.
-Shaolin monks didn't copy the form of metaphor to knock out bandits.
-What?
-An exception?
+There is no unicorn style. 🤔 I believe so.
+I have faith in my opine of "there is no unicorn style".

 (Master Po.)
 Grasshopper, practice your dragon style.

 (Kwai Chang Caine.)
-Master, but your cataracts!
+Mas.
+Ter.
+But.
+Your cataracts!

 (Master Po.)
 (Sighs.)
-If you can give me insulin shot without waking me up, then you'll be allowed to practice the dragon style again.
+If you can give me insulin shot without waking me up, then.
+You'll be.
+Allowed to.
+Practice the dragon.
+Style.
+Again.
 Good.
 Luck.

-(Kwai Chang Caine.) 👀
+(Kwai Chang Caine.) 👀 I. Will.
+Try.
+Ma.
+Ster.

 Radiocarbon Dating